Harry Potter i la pedra filosofal

 Difficulty to acquire: 7/10

-The translation was created by Laura Escorihuela Martínez who was studying an Erasmus course in language and interpretation at the time at the University of Lyon.
-Ernest Folch wanted a young and fresh person to conduct the translation and she translated the book using a French keypad as she was studying in France.
+The translation was completed by Laura Escorihuela Martínez, a student on an Erasmus language and interpretation course at the University of Lyon.
+Folch deliberately chose someone young and new to the literary scene, hoping for a translation that would feel fresh and relevant.
+Interestingly, Escorihuela translated the book using a French keyboard, as she was living and studying in France at the time.